 Generally speaking, braided horsehair lasts many years, but there are factors that are out of my control that can affect the life of a braided horsehair item.
 The first would be the care it receives, so be sure and see the answer to question number 6, “How do I take care of my braided horsehair item?”.
 The other factors are the health and genetics of the horse who provided the hair for the braiding.
 Just like humans, horses have different hair – some is coarse, some fine, some brittle, some with split ends and so on.
 Take heart, though.
 Even if your horse had brittle hair, with reasonable care it should still last for many years.
 And the truth is, most of the hair I get in for custom horsehair braiding is in great shape.

-Mane hair is very fine, compared to tail hair, and the individual hairs are not very strong.
+Mane hair is very fine, compared to tail hair, and the individual hairs are not very strong, plus they have a very strong taper to them making it extremely hard to count.
 Since they are so thin and weak they simply make a very bad product.
 In addition it takes a great deal of time, somewhere around 4 times as long to as much as 10 times as long, to work mane hair, and then when I am done it is a bad product anyway.
-I will work mane hair if someone insists on it, but there is a very high extra fee for this, $250.00 per item.
-See the top of the Horsehair page and the Order page for more information.
+I just finally had to accept that mane hair makes excellent tassels.

-All unsed hair left from making your custom horsehair item is returned to the owner, unless you explicitly tell me to keep it.
+All unused hair left from making your custom horsehair item is returned to the owner, unless you explicitly tell me, in writing, to keep it.
 I even return the rubber bands.
 Just imagine what would happen if I kept the unused hair – we would have to move out of the house and into the barn!

 Horsehair is very similar to your own hair and can take much the same treatment.
 It is perfectly safe to get braided horsehair jewelry wet.
 Any shampoo you use on your own hair or your horse’s hair will be safe to use on your braided horsehair item.
 The enemies of braided horsehair are abrasion, heat and chemicals.
 These are things that would damage your own hair or skin.
 The worst for braided horsehair is probably abrasion.
 If you are going to be working around cinder blocks be sure and take off your braided horsehair jewelry item!
 If a hair does break and starts to poke out, get a pair of fingernail clippers and very carefully cut back the offending hair so it is level with the rest of the braiding.
 Obviously if this happens a lot it can start to weaken the braid, so try to avoid abrasion.